 As an example, if a Husband and Wife have many rental properties and the Husband is the primary person managing those properties, the Wife may not want the burden of caring for the property at Husband’s death.
 She may just want to sell the properties and live off of those funds.
 In that case, a Community Property Trust would be a perfect fit.

 Similarly, let’s say Wife has a professional practice and she runs her business out of an office Husband and Wife own together.
 Husband is not involved in the business and would not take it over after Wife’s death.
 In that case, placing the property in a Community Property would work well because the property would get a complete step up in basis at the Wife’s death, allowing Husband to sell the property with little to no capital gains.

 A quick word on personal residences: Your personal home has a built-in capital gains tax exemption.
 For married couples, the exemption is currently set at $500,000.
 So if you have a capital gains under $500,000 when you sell your personal residence, you pay no capital gains.
 However, that only applies to your personal residence, not investment properties or second homes.

 How do I create a Tennessee Community Property Trust?

 The process of creating a Community Property Trust is similar to creating a basic revocable trust.
-When a CPT is created, properties in the creator's personal name are re-titled into the name of the trust.
-The creators of the trust, otherwise known as the grantors or settlors, are the co-trustees during their lifetime.
+When a CPT is created, properties in the creator’s personal name are re-titled into the name of the trust.
+The creators of the trust, otherwise known as the grantors or settlers, are the co-trustees during their lifetime.
 As co-trustees, they control any property in the CPT and use such property for their own benefit, just like if they personally owned it.